 U.S. Fed aims 'bazooka' to backstop coronavirus-hit economy

-The U.S. Federal Reserve on Monday rolled out an extraordinary array of programs to backstop an economy reeling from sweeping restrictions on people and businesses that scientists say are needed to limit the spread of the coronavirus.
-For the first time the Fed will back purchases of corporate bonds and make direct loans to companies, and will roll out "soon" a program to get credit to small and medium-sized business.
+The U.S. Federal Reserve on Monday rolled out an extraordinary array of programs to backstop an economy reeling from sweeping restrictions on commerce that scientists say are needed to slow the coronavirus pandemic and ultimately keep more people safe.
+For the first time, the Fed will back purchases of corporate bonds, backstop direct loans to companies and "soon" will roll out a program to get credit to small and medium-sized business.
 It also said it will expand its asset purchases by as much as needed to stabilize financial markets.

-Nearly a third of the U.S. population has been urged to stay indoors and authorities have mandated the shutdown of large parts of the service sector to keep people safe.
+Nearly a third of the U.S. population has been urged to stay indoors as governors from California to New York mandate "social distancing" and the shutdown of non-essential businesses to slow the person-to-person spread of the virus.
 With customers disappearing rapidly, businesses starved of cash may be able to tap into the Fed's "lifeline" to stay afloat while the shutdowns continue, said University of Oregon economics professor Tim Duy.
 "The Fed is still working to maintain the flow of credit because they know what happened during the Depression (when) too many firms went under," Duy said.
 "The more damage that happens, the harder it is going to be to restart the economy."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)